Jack Reynor

-Jack Reynor (born 23 January 1992) is an Irish actor.
-His notable roles include the films What Richard Did (2012), Transformers: Age of Extinction (2014), Glassland (2014), Macbeth (2015), Sing Street (2016) and Midsommar (2019), as well as the series Strange Angel (2018–2019) and The Peripheral (2022).
+Jack Reynor (born 23 January 1992) is an American-born Irish actor.
+He won the IFTA Award for Best Lead Actor – Film for his performance in What Richard Did (2012), and Best Supporting Actor for Sing Street (2016).
+His other notable films include Transformers: Age of Extinction (2014), Glassland (2014), Macbeth (2015), Midsommar (2019) and Lee Cronin's The Mummy (2026), as well as the television series Strange Angel (2018–19) and The Peripheral (2022).

 Early life

 Reynor was born on 23 January 1992 in Longmont, Colorado, the son of an Irish mother and an American father.
 He has a younger brother and sister.
 He initially lived in Boulder, Colorado, with his mother, human rights activist Tara Reynor O'Grady, but moved with her to Valleymount, County Wicklow, at the age of two.
 He attended primary school in Valleymount and spent his formative years there with his mother and maternal grandparents, Damien and Pat Reynor.
 His interest in acting began when he played an altar boy on the set of Country in 1999.
 He moved to Dublin in 2004 to attend Belvedere College, a private Jesuit secondary school, where he performed onstage in numerous theatrical productions.